neonmik/Wave-Machine-Firmware/README.md

         + Finally added Multicore support (hadware functions on one side, synth/dac on another)

     + USB MIDI/MIDI:
+        + Bugfix: MIDI IN CC calls no longer get stuck due to controls being live
         + Added UART code and associated MIDI call functions.
         + Bugfix: MIDI messages were being repeatedly called, turned out to be and issue with the way that the USB-MIDI queue was being checked for messages.
 Only found if during testing for Sustain Pedal Feature.
         + Bugfix: MIDI in note calls would fire if keybaord hadnt been pressed. changed the way they're called.